praeducer/intro-to-data-science/assignment2/README.md

 The result is a square document-document matrix, where each cell represents the similarity.
 Here, similarity is pretty simple: if two documents both contain a term, then the score goes up by the product of the two term frequencies.
 This score is equivalent to the dot product of the two document vectors.

-To normalize this score to the range 0-1 and to account for relative term frequencies, the cosine similarity is perhaps more useful.
-The cosine similarity is a measure of the angle between the two document vectors, normalized by magnitude.
-You just divide the dot product by the magnitude of the two vectors.
-However, we would need a power function (x^2, x^(1/2)) to compute the magnitude, and sqlite has built-in support for only very basic mathematical functions.
-It is not hard to extend sqlite to add what you need, but we won't be doing that in this assignment.

 (h) similarity matrix:
 -----------------------